This week, the “limited series” The Stand finished up on CBS All Access (soon to be Paramount+), so guess what, its time for a review!

 The re-incarnation of Abigail? … Makes you wonder if the man himself has further plans for this story.
 Maybe its not over?
 If its not, I hope he either writes a simpler, more screen friendly story, or they actually devote the time and resources necessary to tell it all properly.

 I know I glossed over A LOT up there.
 But that’s kind of how this whole series felt, was that somebody wrote an outline of the book and they just check off boxes in a particular order, glossing over bits and making us not care much about any of it.

-I’m giving this a meager 2.0.
+I’m giving The Stand a meager 2.0.
 Next time, either figure out how to make a smaller story out of this, or devote the required screen time to do it properly.
 It had its moments, but for the most part you were either left trying to figure out what just happened, or trying to figure out what the point was.